4bach/GeoLifeClef/GLC_19/README.md

 The rest of this documents presents (1) the data, and (2) the python code.

 ## 1. Data
 The data are composed of two parts: the environmental rasters and the actual dataset containing all the occurrences.
+All the data is downloadable on the [CrowdAI page](https://www.crowdai.org/challenges/lifeclef-2019-geo).
 This section will describe both.
 You can check the [Protocol note](https://docs.google.com/document/d/19PF68B30HNSXq6_Rp6-Rd9GzOtGTsnHF_js4SkxqW3g/edit) for more details.
 ### Environmental Rasters
-The rasters are available at the following [URL](http://otmedia.lirmm.fr/LifeCLEF/GeoLifeCLEF2019/).
+The rasters are available directly on [CrowdAI](https://www.crowdai.org).
 The following variables are
 available:

 | Name        | Description           | Nature  | Values |